 Once that's done, you'll see the Main Interface™.

-There are 4 columns.
+There are 4 columns in the interface.

 This is the first column.
 There's the Level Grid and the Level Selector.
 Right clicking a cell of the grid shuffles the content 1 step forward, while left clicking shuffles it backward.